artbrock/artbrock.com/_posts/2017-02-12-powerful-design-principles-for-next-gen-governance.md

 # Objections:

 ## You're just a techno-utopian!
-Yeah, yeah...
-If you need to throw some label on my to invalidate what I'm saying rather than consider it, do what you must.
+Yeah, yeah… If you need to throw some label on my to invalidate what I'm saying rather than consider it, do what you must.
 You might want to check if you're blindly clinging to [assumptions about governance that are simply not true]().

 I don't think technology will magically solve our problems.
 PEOPLE have to do that work.
 Remember, language and currencies are technologies we use every day to coordinate on massive scales, just like DNA is a technology our cells use to coordinate on massive scales.